 Recognizing and Managing Cutaneous Adverse Events from Cancer Therapies

-Learn to identify and effectively manage skin-related side effects of cancer therapies for better patient outcomes.
+Learn how to identify and effectively manage cutaneous adverse events associated with cancer treatments to improve patient outcomes.